Stock events for Bloomin' Brands, Inc. (BLMN)

 Overview of Bloomin' Brands, Inc.’s business

-Bloomin' Brands, Inc. is a casual dining restaurant company that operates in the Consumer Cyclical sector.
-The company acquires, operates, designs, and develops various restaurant concepts, including Outback Steakhouse, Carrabba's Italian Grill, Bonefish Grill, Fleming's Prime Steakhouse & Wine Bar, and Aussie Grill by Outback.
+Bloomin' Brands, Inc. is a casual dining restaurant company with headquarters in Tampa, Florida, established in 1988.
+The company operates in the Consumer Services sector, specifically in the Restaurants industry.
+Bloomin' Brands' portfolio includes Outback Steakhouse, Carrabba's Italian Grill, Bonefish Grill, and Fleming's Prime Steakhouse & Wine Bar.
+The company operates both company-owned and franchised restaurants.

 BLMN’s Geographic footprint

-Bloomin' Brands operates over 1,450 restaurants across 46 states, Guam, and 12 countries as of December 29, 2024.
-The company's operations are divided into U.S. and International segments.
-In late 2024, the company sold 67% of its Brazil operations to focus on its core domestic market.
+Bloomin' Brands has over 1,450 restaurants across 46 U.S. states, Guam, and 12 other countries as of December 29, 2024, including Brazil, South Korea, Hong Kong, and China.
+In late 2024, Bloomin' Brands sold 67% of its Brazil operations to a fund managed by an affiliate of Vinci Partners, retaining a 33% interest, to focus resources on its core domestic market.

 BLMN Corporate Image Assessment